Repairs to the Wareham spillway

 What's happening?

 We conduct regular dam safety inspections.
 After one of these inspections, we noticed there was damage to the concrete on the base of the spillway after high water levels in 2020.
-We repaired the structure in 2021 and 2022 but, in December 2023, an engineering assessment found that the spillway had deteriorated beyond the point of repair, and that the spillway needed to be replaced.
-We immediately started planning and designing for the new spillway, and have started construction work that does not require additional licences, permits, or work in the water.
+We completed life-extending repairs to the structure in 2021 and 2022 but, in December 2023, an engineering assessment found that the spillway had deteriorated beyond the point of repair, and that the spillway needed to be replaced.
+Since the 2023 engineering assessment, two other independent engineering assessments have confirmed that the spillway requires urgent replacement.

 Should I be worried about flooding or my personal safety?